Please read the information below before registering

 - This course is currently required by PATH Intl for PATH Intl Registered Therapist status.

 This course has been approved for continuing education credits by the American Occupational Therapy Association, Inc. and the American Speech-Language-Hearing Association

 This course is designed as an entry-level course for therapists (PT, PTA, OT, COTA, SLP, and SLPA) to learn how to utilize hippotherapy as a treatment tool/strategy.
 It is required that the therapist have 2 years post-graduate experience treating patients.
 Hands-on practicums with horses are included.
 Recorded attendance and completion of the course evaluation form is required prior to receipt of the course certificate of completion.

 2 years of post-graduate experience treating patients

 Course Overview: This course is an overview of the principles of hippotherapy, designed for therapists (PT, OT, SLP, PTA, COTA, SLPA) interested in utilizing hippotherapy in their practice.
 The course is equivalent to 4 days total instruction – the first day of the course consists of an on-line study component of approximately 4 1/2 hours of study to be completed prior to the first day of the three days of in-person instruction.
 The on-line study consists of foundational information required for an understanding of the principles of hippotherapy.
-You will be enrolled in the online module three weeks before the start of the in-person portion of the course
+You will be automatically be enrolled in the online module once you have enrolled in the Part I course and passed the equine skills test

 Please see approved faculty for this course at the bottom of this page.
 Click on their name to link to a full bio and disclosures.